-Any hairstyle should get done less tightly and more secure.
+Any hairstyle should get done less tightly and more securely.
 Hair is not always going to be perfect anyway.
-So, opting for styles that are low maintenance allows you to look good without any worry of how you appear.
+So, opting for styles that are low maintenance allows you to look good without any worry about how you appear.

 It's best to save some of the tension-based hairstyles for special occasions so that your hair always has time to take a break.
 At the end of the day, your primary focus should be on maintaining a healthy scalp to produce gorgeous, natural hair.